wenbin1354/Polynomial/README.md

 # Polynomial
-A c++ polynomial class that can do basic operations within the polynomials such as addition, subtraction, and multiplication.
+A C++ polynomial class that can do basic operations within the polynomials such as addition, subtraction, and multiplication.

 Allow take in value to plugin inside the polynomial.